‘Through God all things are possible’

 Our curriculum Intent:

-The curriculum at Morland will offer a clear progression of opportunities to develop children spiritually, morally, emotionally and academically.
-It will facilitate an accumulation of children’s acquisition of a broad working vocabulary along with curriculum knowledge, skills and understanding.
-Positive attitude towards learning are fostered throughout the school to ensure the children leave us as highly motivated, independent, responsible and considerate members of the community and they are able to contribute positively within an ever-changing, culturally diverse and technologically progressive society.
+The curriculum at Morland offers a clear progression of opportunities to develop children spiritually, morally, emotionally and academically.
+It facilitates an accumulation of knowledge, skills and understanding.
+Positive attitudes towards learning are fostered throughout the school to ensure the children leave us as highly motivated, independent, responsible and considerate members of the community.
+We have Hope that all of our pupils will be successful in the acquisition of knowledge.
+Children are encouraged to be Responsible for their own learning and Persevere.

 We plan using meaningful links and take account of the learners’ interests and fascinations across the curriculum to engage the children in their learning.
-Through the planned delivery of learning objectives we ensure the progression, development and embedding of the children’s skills, knowledge and understanding.
-Every effort is made to ensure children develop a clear appreciation of their local area and the wider world and to ensure they learn creatively and make choices about their learning.
-To ensure fidelity of the chosen programmes - we deliver several areas of the curriculum independently: We follow ‘Read Write Inc.’ (RWInc.) to deliver phonics in KS1 and ‘Talks for Writing’ (T4W) to deliver writing for English.
+Through the planned delivery of learning objectives, we ensure the progression, development and embedding of the children’s skills, knowledge and understanding.
+Every effort is made to ensure children develop a clear appreciation of their local area and the wider world and to ensure they learn creatively, becoming Responsible for their learning.
+To ensure fidelity of the chosen programmes - we deliver several areas of the curriculum independently: We follow ‘Read Write Inc.’ (RWInc) to deliver phonics in KS1 and ‘Talks for Writing’ (T4W) to deliver writing for English.
 ‘Maths No Problem’ (MNP) Mastery Approach is used across the whole school to deliver Mathematics.
-The Emanuel scheme of work is followed for R.E and the Cambridge IT materials are to track progression in understanding technology, digital literacy, programming and E-Safety.
+The Emmanuel scheme of work is followed for R.E and the Cambridge IT materials support progression in understanding technology, digital literacy, programming and E-Safety.
 In addition, Performing Arts and Music are mapped and delivered independently to offer children a broader opportunity for performance and self-expression.

-Each year groups’ curriculum map show where each subject within the curriculum is covered within that year group whereas the subject overviews on a page (SOAP) outline briefly the expectations for the delivery of each subject at Morland C of E Primary.
-Everyone at Morland recognises the need for our curriculum to reflect the needs of the children and the families in our local area and as such we are engaging in development of Morland as a ‘Thrive School’, where the Thrive principals will underpin the whole implementation of our curriculum.
+Each year groups and subject have the key knowledge mapped to identify the minimum knowledge expectations.
+Everyone at Morland recognises the need for our curriculum to reflect the needs of the children and the families in our local area and as such Morland has become a ‘Thrive School’, where Love and the Thrive principals underpin the whole implementation of our curriculum.
+Children are supported to understand their own feelings, develop Compassion and Forgive each other.

 Learners at Morland develop their knowledge and skills across the curriculum, over time.
-As an aspiring Thrive school we aim to ensure all children gain confidence as a person and as a learner and develop their creativity, interests and aspirations.
+As a Thrive school, we aim to ensure all children gain confidence as a person and as a learner and develop their creativity, interests and aspirations.
 The curriculum is developed to offer inspirational opportunities and to support the learners in being ready for the next stage in their learning lives.

-The impact of our curriculum is measured using several methods such baseline/on-entry and exit data, Informal and formal school-based assessments, progress measures; ‘Hot’ and ‘Cold’ tasks for skills and knowledge based learning National statutory testing.
-This is evidenced in a variety of ways such as Individual and class workbooks; Year group, class and club displays; School based events, experiences, presentations and celebrations and the school newsletter, website and Twitter account.
+The impact of our curriculum is measured using several methods such baseline/on-entry and exit data, Informal and formal school-based assessments, progress measures; ‘Hot’ and ‘Cold’ tasks for skills and knowledge-based learning national statutory testing.
+This is evidenced in a variety of ways such as Individual and class workbooks; year group, class and club displays; School based events, experiences, presentations and celebrations, the school newsletter and website.

 From September 2018 we have begun to follow a 'mastery' approach to the teaching of mathematics at Morland.
 We are using a scheme called 'Maths No Problem.
 These are some of the reasons why we have made this change